Gangwolf/vue-with-brunch/README.md

-# Vue with brunch
+# Vue with Brunch

-This is a Brunch skeleton made with [vuejs](http://vuejs.org) and the following plusgins for [SPA](https://en.wikipedia.org/wiki/Single-page_application) funtionality:
+This is a Brunch skeleton made with [vuejs](http://vuejs.org) following plugins for [SPA](https://en.wikipedia.org/wiki/Single-page_application) functionality:
 * vue-resource
 * vue-router
 * vuex